 There we met with a Mr. Baumer.
-His sister had been living with old Mr.

-Lowrie, sometime and she was an Irish girl.
+His sister had been living ith old Mr. Lowrie, sometime and she was an Irish girl.
 She thought she would like to have her brother come over and Mr. Lowrie said he would try and do something for him.

-So when he came over, I reckon he was glad to get rid of him and so he sent him out to Koweta and I suppose thought he could do something there.
+So when he came over, I reckon he was glad to get rid of him and so he sent him out to Koweta and I suppose thought he could do something out there.
 He was one of the greenest Irishmen that ever came from the Green Isle.
-He could write, cipher, could draw very well, draw portraits, recite whold pages of English poems,

-Milton, Shakespeare and was very glib with his tongue.
-He did not seem to know how to do anything at all.
-I do not believe I ever saw a person so awkard.
+Fe could write, cipher, could draw very well, dr w portraits, recite whose pages of English poems, bilton, Shakespeare and was very glib with his tongue.
+He did not seem to know how to do anything at all I do not believe I ever save a person so awkward.
 By this time they found out that he could not do anything and so Mr. Lowrie said to send him to Wauponocka, (now called Rock Acadamy.)

-Mr. Templeton was the Superintendent at Koweta and one day Mr. Baumer came to him and said that he guessed he would have to quit as there was something the matter with his breast.
+The Templeton was the Superintendent at Koweta and one day Mr. The Templeton was that he guessed he would have to quit as there was something the matter with his breast.
 Something that was growing bigger and bigger every day.
 So that when he touched it, it hurt him.
 Mr. Templeton told him to let him see it and if it was so bad, he would not object to his going, so he opened his shirt and there was a ticklit had got on him when a little bit of a thing and had grown larger and larger until it was like one of those big cow-ticks.
-He did not have sense enough to pull it off, thought it just gres there and that it would have to be cut out, very likely he thought it was a cancer.
+He did not have sense enough to pull it off, thought it just grow there and that it would have to be cut our, very likely he thought it was a cancer.

-So we started and he came with us to go to the Seminole Country and we had the most fun with him on the road.
-One time I remember he was riding and the horse was going across the Creek and started to lie down and what an out he made until some one made it go on.
-About the second day he came back waving something in his hand, when he came up it was an ear of corn and said he had often heard about corn and that he had bought it of a woman for 100 and new was eating it raw.
+and we had the most fun with him on the road.
+One time I remember he was riding and the horse was going across the creek and started to lie down and what an out he made until some one made it go on. about came up it was and ear of corn and said he had often heard about corn and that he had bought it of a woman for 10¢ and now was cating it raw.